 Pro Tools is one of the most popular DAWs available.
 Avid recently updated their product line to include two versions, Studio and Ultimate that unlock the configuration and routing settings required for higher order ambisonics.
 You can learn more about the different Pro Tools software options on Avid’s website and if you don’t already have Pro Tools, you can download a free 30-day trial version.

 When using Spatial Mic USB with Pro Tools, you will want to setup the hardware as shown in the steps below.
 Unless your configuration changes you won’t have to do this every time you use Pro Tools.

 We created a Spatial Mic USB Pro Tools I/O Template, so you can quickly import the I/O routing settings.
 These settings were created with the assumption you will use Spatial Mic USB as the audio input and output device.
 You can customize the configuration to include other hardware devices as desired.

 If you are using Windows 10, be sure you have downloaded and installed the ASIO4ALL audio driver before continuing.

-You will also need to download and install the Spatial Mic Converter Plugin:
+You will also need to download and install the latest Spatial Mic Converter Plugin from our Downloads page.

 Windows Hardware Setup